Jenningser48/jenningser48.github.io/README.md

 # Python Practice
-Learning Python by using it for homework and research.
+Learning basic Python by using it for homework and research.